Parkinson's research volunteers share their experience in Parliament

 MPs and peers also heard from the Deputy Director of Research at Parkinson's UK, Professor David Dexter, about the role of charities in medical research and how Artificial Intelligence is helping to find new treatments, faster.

-Medical research charities in the UK contribute over £1.6billion in research funding and play a crucial role in encouraging investment in areas of research that could provide the biggest benefits for patients.
+Medical research charities in the UK contribute over £1.6billion in research funding, and play a crucial role in encouraging investment in areas of research that could provide the biggest benefits for patients.

-David said: "In the last 30 years we've really come a long way in understanding Parkinson's.
+"In the last 30 years we've really come a long way in understanding Parkinson's.
 We've done the hard work, filling in the edges of the jigsaw and now it's the exciting point where we can start filling in the middle and discovering transformative new treatments."

 By targeting funding to promising new areas of research, Parkinson's UK helps to de-risk these ventures for others and encourage greater investment in drug discovery.